MaskingTechnology/jitar/documentation/docs/introduction/quick-start.md

 }
 ```

 Segments are named, and their names are stored in the filename.
 In this case the segment is called ‘default’.
-The rest of the filename makes it a detectable segment configuration, because Jitar scans the project to find them.

 Segment configurations work like the JavaScript module system.
 In this case we export the `sayHello` function from `./domain/sayHello` module file.
 Additionally we set the access level to public so it can be called from the client.
 The configuration can be extended by simply adding functions.